IXI-Lab/lab-guides/MEMBER_HANDBOOK.md

    - For help with technical problems

 3. **Create an Issue:**
-   - Use the "❓ Question" template
+   - Use the "Question" template
    - Provide clear details about your problem
    - Include any relevant error messages